ComScore

 • Time Commitment: 50 minutes

-• Why We Love It: vegetarian, <10 ingredients, beginner-friendly
+• Why I Love It: vegetarian, <10 ingredients, beginner-friendly

 • Serves: 40 pieces

-Super-traditional relatives might not approve of cocktail wieners wrapped in crescent dough at Thanksgiving…but these are made with carrots, so they’re kinda fancy.
-Watch how many get devoured.
+Your traditional relatives might not approve of cocktail wieners wrapped in Crescent dough at Thanksgiving…but these are made with carrots, so they’re kinda healthy.
+They won't be able to stay away from the green goddess dipping sauce, trust.

 6. Roasted Winter Vegetable Platter with Miso Aioli and Romesco Sauce